 Mario Coppola Summarizes New CT Legislation for Bar Association

-Mario F. Coppola, of the Westport office, recently presented before the Connecticut Bar Association’s Planning and Zoning and Environmental Law Sections a summary important new legislation.
-Of particular interest to the land to the land use and zoning practice is Public Act 13-9, which amends Connecticut General Statute § 8-13a, to extend the same protections currently applicable to nonconforming buildings to nonconforming structures.
+Mario F. Coppola, of the Westport office, recently presented before the Connecticut Bar Association's Planning and Zoning and Environmental Law Sections a summary of important new legislation.
+Of particular interest to the land and zoning practice is Public Act 13-9, which amends Connecticut General Statute § 8-13a, to extend the same protections currently applicable to nonconforming buildings to nonconforming structures.
 As a result of the change, state law now provides that any structure that violates zoning regulations for required setbacks for minimum lot area shall be a legal nonconforming structure if the “structure has been so situated for three years without the institution of an action to enforce the regulation.”
 The statute defines a “structure” as having the same meaning as in the applicable local zoning regulations or, if undefined by such regulations, it shall mean “any combination of materials, other than a building, that is affixed to the land, including without limitation, signs, fences, walls, pools, patios, tennis courts and decks.”
 It is important to note that the owner shall bear the burden of proving that a structure qualifies as a nonconforming structure under the statute.
 As a result of this new legislation, various structures which would otherwise be in violation of the local regulations are now legal so long as the structure has existed in that location for a least three years without any enforcement action from the town or city.

 LeClerc Leaves Fairfield P&Z Commission and Joins Boy Scouts of America Board